OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-04.md

 ## Numbers 4:1

-The Lord communicated with Moses and Aaron, saying,
+The Lord then spoke to Moses and Aaron, saying,

 ## Numbers 4:2